-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Delegate Megan Eaves.
+Each month DarkSky International features an DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Delegate Megan Eaves.

 “The night sky keeps me centered and grounded,” says Megan Eaves, a travel writer and tourism consultant based in London, England.
 “Writing about dark skies and speaking and presenting on these topics is an important part of my soul’s purpose,” she explains.
-Eaves became an IDA advocate earlier this year, which is a passion project for the busy freelance writer and consultant.
+Eaves became a DarkSky Advocate earlier this year, which is a passion project for the busy freelance writer and consultant.

 Having written about dark sky tourism and space for several publications, including Lonely Planet and The Independent, Eaves is currently working on a book of personal stories about some of her dark-sky travels, from staying in nomad tents deep in the heart of Kyrgyzstan to meandering down dark laneways in an English village with no streetlights.

 Explaining how she became a travel writer, Eaves says, “Travel has always been a passion of mine.
 I’ve had wanderlust since I was a kid and used to take myself (usually on a pony) as far as I could roam around the ranch where I grew up.
 I started traveling in my twenties and just never stopped, and writing as a career developed naturally from that.
 I worked as an editor at Lonely Planet for many years, and since then have expanded what I do into consulting with tourism organizations and destinations focusing on sustainable development.”